likmoon/4c74356b41.github.io/_posts/2017-02-04-going-mad-templates.md

   1. Look for existing examples on the web
   2. Export existing resources to create a base template (if you cant find an example, or if you are missing a lot of properties)
   3. Create and export resources if they don't exist yet.
 Remember that there are at least 4 ways to export resource when\after creating, some of those might not work for your particular case.
-  3. Consult <del>the schema</del> REST Api\Resource Explorer\Powershell\Azure CLI 2.0 and intellisense `notice that intellisense CAN BE MISTAKEN` when working your way through the template, use appropriate free tools, don't make your life harder
+  3. Consult <del>the schema</del> REST API\Resource Explorer\Powershell\Azure CLI 2.0 and intellisense (**notice that intellisense CAN BE MISTAKEN**) when working your way through the template, use appropriate free tools, don't make your life harder (all described in this article)
   4. Try deploying your template and [see what the errors are](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-deployment-operations) and fix them, errors can be obtained in the portal or using powershell\cli (and probably all the sdk's)

 ### Debug